zampat/neteye4/monitoring/analytics_dashboards/alyvix/README.md

 ## Alyvix Performance Overview

-Provides a selection of all Alyvix services and related hosts and allows to compare same testcases with performance data collected from various alyvix installations
+Provides a selection of all Alyvix services and related hosts and allows to compare same test cases with performance data collected from various alyvix installations
 - Select Service
 - For each Host a column is added